Mobile Menu Button

 Secure Medical Transportation

 Secure medical transportation is non-emergency transportation for individuals who rely on a wheelchair or stretcher to move around.
 It is not covered for individuals who do not need a stretcher or wheelchair for mobility purposes.
-Transportation must be from your home to a medical provider, between medical providers or from the medical provider to your home.
+Transportation must be from your home to a medical provider (including pharmacies and optical or DME providers) between medical providers or from the medical provider to your home.
 A list of secure medical transportation providers is available on our website.

 Example: Jack uses a wheelchair to move around.
 A wheelchair van takes him to an appointment with his health home provider.